17th April 2018

 Tips and Tricks for Gas Chromatography

 Gas Chromatography can be considered a craft as well as a science, and as with all crafts, knowing insider tips and tricks can prove extremely useful.
+GC is an analytical artform that is used to separate the chemical components of a sample mixture, the sample is injected into the GC and then is used to detect the presence or absence and/or how much is present of a substance.

 Capillary GC is clean GC